crystal-ball/componentry/README.md

 TODO:
-- Rename state `type` to `element`
-- Rename `state` to ???
-- Use withState with modal
+- Use withActiveState with modal
-- Update withState active when passed prop changes
+- Update withActiveState active when passed prop changes
 - Styles build script for collecting files into a dist directory